Markphilbert/Shoes-overflow-code/README.md

 <h3>Optimizations</h3>

 I plan to get all links working.
 Currently I am working on setting up a mock terms and conditions and a privacy policy page.
 The contact page is in need of a form and then I will also implement the shop and get the shopping cart functioning.
+Making this project also got me to learn a bit about Firebase because I would like to add some sort of login for the shop and possibly a guest account that only requires an email at checkout.
 I also plan to make adjustments to the nav bar on mobile devices.

 <h3>What I Learned</h3>